DOWNTOWN ALPENA

 Since our organization was formed in 1980, our current downtown district has seen a significant amount of investment, resulting in increased property values and rental demand for commercial and residential properties both within and surrounding our district.
 We have seen more foot traffic, tourism, and community pride that has benefited our businesses and residents throughout our community.
 We believe expanding our boundaries would be a positive step for the continued growth of Alpena as a whole.

-The City of Alpena has organized a public hearing on the expanded DDA Boundaries and 2022 Amended & Restated Downtown Development & Tax Increment Financing Plan for Monday, December 5, 2022 at 6:00 pm.
-The meeting will be held at Alpena City Hall Council Chambers (208 N. First Ave). with the option to attend virtually.
-As part of the hearing, there will be time for the public to comment on the expansion.
-Members of the public can also submit written comments to City Council members.
-You can find their contact info here.
+The City of Alpena organized a public hearing on the expanded DDA Boundaries and 2022 Amended & Restated Downtown Development & Tax Increment Financing Plan on Monday, December 5, 2022 at 6:00 pm.

 red= existing DDA district